 Establish a rainy day fund

-If you are in the process of getting divorced, ask your family law attorney for advice on who to contact for some financial coaching and start your new life off on the right foot.
+If you are in the process of getting divorced, ask your Denver divorce lawyer for advice on who to contact for some financial coaching and start your new life off on the right foot.

 Related: 5 divorce settlement mistakes to avoid.